PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Artificial Intelligence/Week1Day1.md

 ***
 ## 1) Lecture: Block A kick-off

-At 13:30, we will have the Block A kick-off presentation at the BUas Campus (Location to be further specified).
+At 13:30, we will have the Block A kick-off presentation at the BUas Campus (Lecture hall: Fe1.018).
 Here, you will receive information regarding studying at BUas, and the day-to-day activities of the ADS&AI educational program.

 ***